cncf/contribute/content/contributors/_index.md

 ## Technical Advisory Groups

-CNCF TAGs oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
+CNCF TAGs oversee and coordinate the interest pertaining to a logical area of needs of end users and/or projects.
 More details about the CNCF TAGs is available [here](https://github.com/cncf/toc/tree/main/tags).

 _Note: CNCF TAGs were previously named Special Interest Groups (SIGs).
 Renaming SIGs was discussed in [this GitHub Issue](https://github.com/cncf/toc/issues/549)._